-The old desert island question is puerile and annoying.
+The old desert island question always annoys me.
 If you put a pistol to my head and made me whittle my wine purchases to the bare minimum, I really don't know what I'd do, but Champagne would still be in the top five along with Burgundy, Mosel, Rhone and Bordeaux.
 I'm almost sure I'd drop Bordeaux long before Champagne, but hell, why should I have to choose?

 But if I get to choose another road trip with the missus, I'd head straight back to Champagne, visit any of the ten to twenty houses I missed this time, buy a dozen bottles and pay for the overweight and have lunch at Relais de Sillery every day the chef isn't out fishing.